 Proactive Strategies for Health and Financial Wellness

 - Audit Your Full Benefits Portfolio: Review not just medical, but also dental, vision, disability, and FSAs/HSAs.
-Some benefits, like a Health FSA, may have "use-it-or-lose-it" rules, so plan your expenses before you leave.
+Some benefits, like a Health FSA, have "use-it-or-lose-it" rules, so plan your expenses before you leave.

 Common Pitfalls to Avoid

-- Assuming Your Doctor is In-Network: Always verify provider participation in your new plan, even with "national" networks.
+- Assuming Your Doctor Is In-Network: Always verify provider participation in your new plan, even with "national" networks.

 - Missing Deadlines: The 60-day SEP is strict for marketplace and employer plans.